knative/docs/docs/eventing/samples/helloworld/helloworld-go/README.md

 1. After the build has completed and the container is pushed to docker hub, you can deploy the sample application into your cluster.
 Ensure that the container image value in `sample-app.yaml` matches the container you built in the previous step.
-Apply the configuration by running the following command in `kubectl`:
+Apply the configuration by running the following command:

        ```bash
        kubectl apply --filename sample-app.yaml